GuoqinRen/RenAge/README.md

 # RenAge
-RenAge: A Novel Epigenetic Clock through Innovative Image Regression for Unprecedented Precision
+RenAge: A Novel Epigenetic Clock through Innovative Image Regression for Unprecedented Precision.
+Code will be released upon publication.